cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           ColVec Ga(Func<ColVec, ColVec> fun, ColVec Measured, ColVec lb, ColVec ub, Func<ColVec, ColVec> funInEq = null, Func<ColVec, ColVec> funEq = null, Optimizers.Set options = null)
    Parameters:
-      | fun:  The objective function to optimize.
+       The objective function to optimize.
 Takes a ColVec parameter and returns a double representing its fitness value.
-      | lb:  Lower bound constraints for the optimization parameters.
+       Lower bound constraints for the optimization parameters.
-      | ub:  Upper bound constraints for the optimization parameters.
+       Upper bound constraints for the optimization parameters.
-      | IntVar:  Optional.
+       Optional.
 Specifies indices of variables that should be treated as integers.
-      | Measured:  The observed dependent variable values.
+       The observed dependent variable values.
-      | funInEq:  Optional.
+       Optional.
 Function defining inequality constraints on parameters.
-      | funEq:  Optional.
+       Optional.
 Function defining equality constraints on parameters.
-      | options:  Optional settings such as mutation rate, population size, and maximum iterations.
+       Optional settings such as mutation rate, population size, and maximum iterations.
    Returns:
        Returns a scalar value or an array containing the optimized parameter values.
    Example: